johnchadwell/DDD-JayCh/RecipeREADME.md

 ## Project Description

 The project chosen for this class was to build a recipe inventory system for a restaurant.
-The objective was to design a inventory tracking system such that as orders are made inventory items are deducted based on the the recipe ingredients.
-When an inventory item "quantity" is reduced to a certain threshold from numerous orders then an inventory order is genreated.
+The objective was to design a inventory tracking system such that as orders are made and inventory items are deducted based on the the recipe ingredients.
+When an inventory item "quantity" is reduced to a certain threshold from numerous orders then an inventory order is generated.
 Once the inventory order is delivered then the quantity value is updated for that inventory item.

 ## Design Limitations

+I chose not to include anything related to the cost of inventory and how that gets reflected in the order cost.
+Although it is closely tied to inventory it has nothing to do with tracking inventory consumption.

+## Objectives

+In addition to creating a design model I wanted to go further and evaluate how my design would affect development activities.
+So I chose to build a web front end a backend REST API along with the design Class library.

 ## Pull the source code